Barbie Riding Club: Sales

 In the United States, Barbie Riding Club took #1 on PC Data's computer game sales rankings in its opening week.
 It debuted on the monthly charts in second place for November 1998, a position it held in December.
-In the United States, it was country's 15th-best-selling computer game of 1998, according to PC Data.
-The game was also named as a finalist by the Academy of Interactive Arts & Sciences for "PC Children's Entertainment Title of the Year" at the 2nd Annual Interactive Achievement Awards.
+According to PC Data, Barbie Riding Club was the 15th top-selling computer game on Windows in the United States in 1998.
+Sales for "games for girls" like Barbie Riding Club increased from 518,542 individual units in 1997 to 1,021,857 in 1998, representing a year-over-year change of 97%.
+Mattel created "tie-ins" on their website and started advertising these games on television for the first time in 1998.